The assignment is due Monday, March 2, 4 pm EDT, to be submitted via CourseWorks.

 if you want the two machines, berlin and chicago, to play ping-poing with each other.

-The application can be written in C, C++, C# or Java.
-You may choose either Linux, Solaris or Windows (XP).
+The application can be written in C, C++, C#, Python or Java.
+You may choose either Linux or MacOS.
 The programming style guidelines apply.